-There are identified Transmission Provider planned system improvements were assumed in service for GI #656 that are required to be completed prior to the interconnection of this Project.
+There are identified contingent facility projects for GI #647, GI #648 and Transmission Provider planned system improvements that are required to be completed prior to the interconnection of this Project.
 Details on the contingent facilities identified are in Appendix B. For this and other reasons, the cost estimates included in this FSR are estimates only, and are based on currently known or assumed facts that may not be accurate or materialize and are subject to change.